TomasGomes02/SIRS/REPORT.md

 ### 2.1.
 Secure Document Format

 #### 2.1.1.
 Design

-(_Outline the design of your custom cryptographic library and the rationale behind your design choices, focusing on how it addresses the specific needs of your chosen business scenario._)

-(_Include a complete example of your data format, with the designed protections._)

 The secure document format for **CivicEcho** was designed to ensure confidentiality, integrity, authentication and non-repudiation.